rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ####Commenter 3:

 Map is too small, it is hard to click province.
 If possible, percent increase/decrease from previous year should be shown.
 A table showing which province get the most budget is a good addition.

-##Summary

-Budget/Tax ratio in Big cities(those generate most tax) are low comparing to poorer provinces.
-Overall tax and budget are increasing in most provinces.

 ##Resources